rotated8/dotfiles/README.md

 be my preferred terminal font.

 The `.vimrc` uses vundle.
 Installation instructions are in the .vimrc file. `head -n 20 ./.vimrc` is an easy way to read them, but I prefer to use Neovim now.

+I used to use Vagrant for development, but I haven't even installed it in years.